tabarra/txAdmin/docs/development.md

 it is expected you know how to clone a repository to a specific location*

 ## Requirements
-* Node v12 or higher
+* Node v16 to match the one in FXServer.

 ## Getting Started